increpare/PuzzleScript/DEVELOPMENT.md

 ## Getting compilation working

 `./compile.js` uses [node](https://nodejs.org).
 So first off you have to install that.
-Then you need to install the packages that it uses:
+Then you need to install the packages that it uses, with this command:

 ```
 npm install
 ```

-This will install the specific packages and versions as listed in `package.json`.
+This will install the packages listed in `package.json`.

 Then you should be able to compile the site (outputted to the `./bin/` directory) with